-- {¶1} Plaintiff-appellant, Sunesis Trucking Company, Inc. ("Sunesis"), appeals the trial court's April 23, 2013 decision denying its motion for partial summary judgment and granting partial summary judgment in favor of defendants-appellees, Thistledown Racetrack, L.L.C., Harrah's Entertainment, and Caesars Entertainment Operating Company, Inc. For the reasons that follow, we reverse and remand. - {¶2} In June 1994, Randy Hood, owner of Sunesis, entered into an agreement with Carat Company, Inc. d.b.a.
+{¶1} Plaintiff-appellant, Sunesis Trucking Company, Inc. ("Sunesis"), appeals the following decisions by the trial court: (1) The April 23, 21013 denial of Sunesis's motion for summary judgment on liability, (2) The April 23, 2013 granting partial summary judgment in favor of defendants-appellees, Thistledown Racetrack, L.L.C., Harrah's Entertainment, and Caesars Entertainment Operating Company, Inc., and (3) The January 9, 2014 journal entry dismissing the case with prejudice.
+For the reasons that follow, we reverse and remand.

+{¶2} In June 1994, Randy Hood, owner of Sunesis, entered into an agreement with Carat Company, Inc. d.b.a.
 Thistledown Racecourse, for the removal of straw and manure from the horse stalls located at Thistledown.
 Sunesis would haul and sell the straw-manure to mushroom farms in Pennsylvania for profit.
 According to the terms of the contract, Thistledown did not pay Sunesis for the removal of the manure, but Sunesis would pay Thistledown to supply the labor to operate the roll-off trucks and for eliminating all other stall bedding material that was not straw.
-The agreement was renewed in 1995 with some modifications. - {¶3} In February 1999 ("1999 contract"), Sunesis and Thistledown, Inc. d.b.a.
-Thistledown Racecourse ("Thistledown"), entered into an agreement similar to that stated above.
-The contract again provided that Sunesis would haul straw and manure from Thistledown without compensation.
-The contract provided for ancillary fees and payments associated with the use of shavings as horse bedding materials, which are not relevant to this appeal. - {¶4} Section "III" of the 1999 contract explained the terms of termination and renewal.
+The agreement was renewed in 1995 with some modifications.

+{¶3} In February 1999 ("1999 contract"), Sunesis and Thistledown, Inc. d.b.a.